premboyapati/Test-Case-Migrator-Plus/README.md

 **For more details: https://archive.codeplex.com/?p=tcmimport**

+1. Can not run existing TCM import EXE
+2. No use of this patch: https://tcmimport.codeplex.com/SourceControl/list/patches.
-1. Are you looking for a tool to upload all the test cases to TFS 2017, 2018, 2019 and Azure DEVOps?
+3. Are you looking for a tool to upload all the test cases to TFS 2017, 2018, 2019 and Azure DEVOps?
-2. Is Test case Migration tool downloaded from Codeplex (or codeplex archives) is not working?
+4. Is Test case Migration tool downloaded from Codeplex (or codeplex archives) is not working?

 **_Do not worry, here you go latest, tested and working binaries are here [TCM Plus](https://github.com/premboyapati/Test-Case-Migrator-Plus/tree/master/Binaries) to rescue you._**
 ***